12ya/iliya-vending-machine/README.md

 ## Project Structure

 -   **Core Logic:** The main vending machine logic, including state management for drinks, balance, and messages, is encapsulated within the `useVendingMachine` custom hook located at `src/hooks/use-vending-machine.ts`.
--   **Main Component:** The primary `VendingMachine` component, which orchestrates the UI and integrates the core logic, is found at `src/components/VendingMachine/index.tsx`.
+-   **Main Component:** The primary `VendingMachine` component, which orchestrates the UI and integrates the core logic, is found at `src/components/vending-machine/index.tsx`.
--   **Sub-Components:** Other files within the `src/components/VendingMachine/` directory (e.g., `CashButton.tsx`, `DrinkComponent.tsx`, `InsertComponent.tsx`) are individual UI components that make up the vending machine interface.
+-   **Sub-Components:** Other files within the `src/components/vending-machine/` directory (e.g., `cash-button.tsx`, `drink.tsx`, `insert.tsx`) are individual UI components that make up the vending machine interface.

 ## Versions